1980 Philadelphia Eagles season

 The Eagles defeated the Cowboys in the 1980 NFC Championship Game and earned their first Super Bowl appearance.

 The 1980 Philadelphia Eagles season was the team's 48th season in the National Football League (NFL).
 The Eagles won twelve of their sixteen games, winning their division for the first time in twenty years.
 The Eagles started the season winning eleven of their first twelve games, only to finish the season losing three of their final four.
 Still, the 12–4 record (the best finish in the Vermeil era) was good enough to win the NFC East division title for the first time in franchise history since the NFC East had been formed.

 The 1980 season marked the Eagles' third consecutive playoff appearance under coach Dick Vermeil, and culminated in the team's first Super Bowl appearance, where they were defeated by the Oakland Raiders 27–10.
 The 1980 NFC Championship long stood as the proudest moment of the Super Bowl era in Eagles history until they won Super Bowl LII 37 years later.
+After the season, Luther Blue retired.